lucienzhu/lucienzhu.github.com/life/_posts/2013-10-25-find-my-green.md

 ---
 layout: post
-title: Fixed the colour for me, Shamrock Green
+title: Fix the colour for me, Shamrock Green
 ---